gokulmInfy/m2x-particle-core/README.md

-Spark Core M2X API Client (Beta)
+Particle Core M2X API Client (Beta)
 =====================

-The Spark Core library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from the [Spark Core](https://www.spark.io/).
+The Particle Core library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from the [Particle Core](https://www.particle.io/).

 Getting Started
 ==========================